What is Constitution Day?

 What is the Constitution?

-The Constitution of the United States is considered to be the foremost piece of legislature with regard to the implementation and authorization of legality and lawfulness within the United States; upon its creation, the Constitution of the United States not only outlined a framework for a legislative system, but also an identifiable statute reflecting the legal guidelines imposed with regard to the relationship between the United States Federal Government and its collective citizens.
+The Constitution of the United States is considered to be the foremost piece of the legislature with regard to the implementation and authorization of legality and lawfulness within the United States; upon its creation, the Constitution of the United States not only outlined a framework for a legislative system, but also an identifiable statute reflecting the legal guidelines imposed with regard to the relationship between the United States Federal Government and its collective citizens.
 The Constitution of the United States is comprised of the following components, which are collectively celebrated on Constitution Day; the Constitution of the United States is comprised of:

 · 7 Articles within its text that address the legal process with regard to the establishment of the Constitution, Legislative Power, Executive Power, Judicial Power, Power granted to the States’, Amendment Process, Federal Power, and Ratification

-· The Bill of Rights, which serve as the classification of the first ten Amendments passed subsequent to the ratification of the Constitution; the Bill of Rights were passed with 15 years of the Constitution’s initial ratification
+· The Bill of Rights, which serve as the classification of the first ten Amendments passed subsequent to the ratification of the Constitution; the Bill of Rights was passed with 15 years of the Constitution’s initial ratification

 · 27 Amendments, which are classified as respective adjustments to the original text of the Constitution that passed as a result of a majority approval on the part of the individual States’; the 27 Amendments also celebrated on Constitution Day include the Bill of Rights – as well as 17 subsequent Constitution Amendments